 Spalding University’s annual security & fire safety report contains information regarding security and personal safety including topics such as crime prevention, fire safety, crime reporting policies, disciplinary procedures, behavioral intervention and other matters of importance related to safety on campus.
 The report also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Spalding University; and on public property within, or immediately adjacent to and accessible from, the campus.
 You can obtain a copy of this report by contacting Campus Safety at (502) 873-4444 or by downloading the document from this page.
 The report is sent to all students, faculty and staff via e-mail on October 1st every year.
 The report can also be accessed from the Spalding Portal by clicking on Campus Safety.

 Spalding Campus Safety Department is on Campus 24/7.
-If you ever feel the need for an escort to or from your vehicle or to or from your class, please do not hesitate to call 873-4444 from a cell phone or 4444 from any Campus phone and request an Uniformed Safety Officer for the escort.
-We will be there as soon as we can and provide safe passage to where you need to go.
+If you ever feel the need for an escort to or from your vehicle or to or from your class, please do not hesitate to call 873-4444 from a cell phone or 4444 from any Campus phone and request a uniformed Safety Officer for the escort.
+We will be there as soon as possible and provide safe passage to your destination.
 This program exists for staff and students alike.
-If there are any questions in this matter please feel free to contact Daniel Spink at 873-4240.
+If there are any questions in this regard please feel free to contact our Campus Safety Director at 565-9421.